ryanmcnally93/little-strings/README.md

 1).
 The first issue I found was trying to create the grid layout on my homepage.
 I spent a while changing classes and moving elements only to realise I'd forgotten to identify the classes as grid areas in css.
 I then noticed when this still didn't work, that my closing div tag of the homepage-one div was inline with the opening tag, rather than after the content.
 Fixing this corrected the issue.

+IMAGES.

+2).
+The next thing I noticed was that my lessons navbar styling was appearing different than my other pages, even though it had the same code.
+This is because I've been using bootstrap on my navbar, and have inherited some of its properties.
+This was only proving to be an issue on my lessons page because in order to get my carousel working, I had to paste a different version of bootstrap into my html's head element.
+I used dev tools to identify the different styling that was effecting my lessons navbar and corrected the issue that way.

+IMAGES.

+3).
+A bit issue I had with coding the guitar game, came when I tried to use push and splice on an array in JavaScript.
+Every google fix was the same, make sure you're using the function on an array!
+I was indeed using the functions on an array, but when I tested the code, I had a fail saying that the push and splice functions didn't exist.
+I used console.log to try and figure out what was wrong, but it confirmed that I was definitely testing an array.

+In the end I used the help of a tutor to get to the bottom of the issue, which wasn't my code, but the test itself.
+The test was using the beforeall function to set the array, which was only containing one piece of data, and I had it set to a string.
+By setting the array to a string in the test, the test was failing.
+I changed this to an array, and actually realised later on that this array would only ever hold one piece of data, and so a string was the right way to go about it in the end.
+I got rid of the push and splice functions and used the equals sign instead.

+IMAGES

+4).
+During the game sequence, I needed to take my chord image div, and change it.
+To do so I had to take away the previous class added and add a new one, which proved to be particularly difficult.
+I used console.log before and after the function so I could see step by step what my code was doing and managed to fix the issue using an if statement.
+The statement checks the value of new class added, and gets rid of any other potential chord classes, making sure that only the correct chord class is in effect.

+IMAGES

+5).
+Navbar responsiveness.

+IMAGES

+6).
+Contact us buttons, going down the page.

+IMAGES

+7).

 ### Unfixed Bugs

 There are no bugs unfixed to my knowledge.